Applicable Tax Laws

 - The costs arising for the recipient as a direct result of handling and distributing the estate.

-Generally, such costs must be proven by filing support (e.g. invoices) together with the inheritance tax return.
-However, a standard deduction is provided in the amount of EUR 10,300 without any support.
+Generally, such costs must be proven by filing supporting evidence (e.g., invoices) together with the inheritance tax return.
+However, a standard deduction of EUR 15,000 is allowable without any supporting evidence.
+See § 13(1) Nr.
+1 b) ErbStG.

 Valuation